-BCD vs WingUpdated a year ago
+BCD vs WingUpdated 2 years ago

 What are the differences between a BCD and a Wing?
 And why would you prefer one over the other?
 Most importantly, Which one is right for me!?